This site requires a more recent version of Adobe Flash Player to function properly.

-Anadarko Petroleum Corporation is among the largest independent oil and gas exploration and production companies in the world, with more than 2.79 billion barrels of oil equivalent (BOE) of proved reserves as of December 31, 2013.
+Anadarko Petroleum Corporation is among the largest independent oil and gas exploration and production companies in the world, with 2.05 billion barrels of oil equivalent (BOE) of proved reserves as of December 31, 2015.
 The company has a small interest in marketing and trading of energy products.
-Anadarko's production and development operations are located primarily in United States, Algeria, China and Ghana.
-The company also has exploration acreage in Brazil, Cote d’Ivoire, Ghana, Liberia, Sierra Leone, Mozambique, Indonesia and other countries.
+Anadarko's production and development operations are located primarily in the United States, Algeria, and Ghana.
+The company also has exploration acreage in Brazil, Cote d’Ivoire, Liberia, Sierra Leone, Mozambique, Indonesia, and other countries.

 The company's most valuable business is the production of crude oil and condensates.
 Its second most valuable business is the production of natural gas.

-200 million barrels of crude oil sales at an average price of $105 per barrel
+Over 200 million barrels of crude oil sales at an average price of $46 per barrel

-The company has significant crude oil producing capacity and is looking to increase liquids production in the U.S. to offset lower natural gas prices as a result of which we estimate that it will be able to sell around 200 million barrels of crude oil and condensates at an average price of $105 per barrel in the next two years.
+The company has significant crude oil producing capacity and is looking to increase liquids production in the U.S. to offset lower natural gas prices, as a result of which we estimate that it will be able to sell around 230 million barrels of crude oil and condensates, at an average price of around $46 per barrel, over the next two years.